aalteirac/syncUsers/readme.md

 ------------------------------------------GROUPSYNC USAGE------------------------------------------

-Run the following command to synchronize Group(s) user allocation from IDP to Tableau :
+Run the following command to synchronize Group(s) user allocation from IDP to Tableau, if group(s) doesn't exist in Tableau it will be created, if user doesn't exist it will be also created :

     node index.js groupsync --NOCERT --IDP=KC --IGNORE_DELETION --realm=testsaml --idp_from_groups="tableau_creator,tableau_viewer" --defaultSiteRole=Viewer